 At an organizational level, there are several indicators of performance, and I see many struggle in this area.
 When we go into businesses, it could be a small organization of 100 people or it could be a multinational 400,000 people, we associate performance with productivity.
 If you look at the dictionary for what performance is, it is something that’s associated to our ability to act on a particular function or task.
 It’s arguably correlated to productivity.
 Therefore, we assume if we have the knowledge, skills, and reward mechanisms in place, then we should be able to generate the desired outcomes.
 Unfortunately, linking productivity that closely to performance is a false association and it falters from a scientific point of view.
 It undermines the inner and outer support factors required for someone to not only complete a task and potentially over reach it.

-To reach a specific outcome, we have to be in a particular state of mind, body, and spirit.
 That state differs from one person to another.
 Being busy doesn’t equate to effectiveness in the workplace.
 If you take it to the broader scheme, profits don’t equate to social impact either.
 There is another issue there that we need to tackle.

 It invites in a challenge for leaders, too.
 They want a pill.
 They want a formula.
 Take this pill and suddenly we all become more productive.
 I wish it was that easy.
 What I can say is that there’s both an individual and an organization at play in achieving desired performance.